macros4outlook/quotefixmacro/README.md

 ### Strip sender's signature

 By default, the sender's signature is removed from the reply.
-If you don´t want this, set `STRIP_SIGNATURE` to `false`.
+If you don't want this, set `STRIP_SIGNATURE` to `false`.

 ### QuoteColorizer